 One of CCI's signature annual events, Philly Codefest continues to grow, attracting new participants and partners.
-"Codefest is a great opportunity to not only showcase the talent and creativity of our exceptional and innovative CCI students, but also to bring together students and professionals with a wide range of backgrounds and experiences who are all interested in technology and driven to make our world a better place," says Dean and Isaac L. Auerbach Professor Yi Deng, PhD.
+"Codefest is a great opportunity to not only showcase the talent and creativity of our exceptional and innovative CCI students, but also to bring together students and professionals with a wide range of backgrounds and experiences who are all interested in technology and driven to make our world a better place," says College of Computing & Informatics Dean and Isaac L. Auerbach Professor Yi Deng, PhD.

 Previous Drexel Hackathons

 Philly Codefest 2023, presented by Comcast (March 11 & 12), centered on the theme of "AI Everywhere," where participants worked to create real-world, scalable software and hardware solutions to improve and expand artificial intelligence’s (AI) positive societal impacts.
 In its tenth year, Philly Codefest 2023 took place in person at the Quorum at 3675 Market Street in Philadelphia.

 Read more about the 10 winning AI projects (via Technical.ly)